The Top Four Cigar Rituals and Traditions

 Still, this cigar tradition celebrates the birth of a child and has managed to survive through the centuries.
 Most historians agree this tradition likely came from native tribes in North America.
 The tribes held a “Potlatch” ceremony to exchange gifts with one another to commemorate births and weddings.
-Primitive cigars were among the gifts often given, and were highly prized.
+Primitive cigars were among the gifts often given and were highly prized.

 The Thoughtful Cigar

 The connection between tobacco smoke and the spirit world is strong in Native American spiritual tradition.
 Many tribes consider smoke to be a ‘collecting’ agent.
 In other words, it can lift spirits, ideas, and prayers to the ancestors above.
-For tribal leaders and medicine men, the thoughtful smoking of sacred tobacco is a pathway to clearer understanding.
+For tribal leaders and medicine men, the thoughtful smoking of sacred tobacco is a pathway to a clearer understanding.

 Anyone who enjoys a cigar in the peaceful quiet of a mid-summer dusk might agree that there is something contemplative about a slowly-smoke.
-Likewise there is something in the shared experience of tobacco that brings us together in conversation.
+Likewise, there is something in the shared experience of tobacco that brings us together in conversation.

-I’m not anticipating a kid, planning to defeat an opposing army, or feel the need to become a wealthy shipping merchant.
+I’m not anticipating a kid, planning to defeat an opposing army or feel the need to become a wealthy shipping merchant.
 So, I’m going to go ahead and call the thoughtful cigar my personal favorite of all four of the top cigar rituals.

-Photo credit: Elvert Barnes on Visualhunt / CC BY-SA
+Photo credit: Elvert Barnes on VisualHunt/CC BY-SA